varughese/megabus-ticket-finder/README.md

 This is for educational purposes.

 ## Web App
-#### Here is a web app I really quickly hacked together with React: [https://megabusticketfinder.herokuapp.com/](https://megabusticketfinder.herokuapp.com/)
+#### Here is a web app I really quickly hacked together with React: [https://megabus-ticket-finder.herokuapp.com/](https://megabus-ticket-finder.herokuapp.com/)
+Just for fun, it uses `socket.io` so the frontend gets updated real time when the backend finds each new ticket.
+It is pretty buggy, but I put it in there to demonstrate how easy it would be to add a feature like that.

 ## How to Use
 If you would like to use this with Node, you can!